To Odile Magnan

 [English translation: Tom Carter]

-Le renard et la rose was composed at the composer’s studio with a grant from the Conseil des arts et des lettres du Québec (CALQ).
+Le renard et la rose was realized at the composer’s studio with a grant from the Conseil des arts et des lettres du Québec (CALQ).
 The piece was commissioned by The Banff Centre for the Arts for the 1995 International Computer Music Conference (ICMC ’95) with support from the Canada Council for the Arts (CCA).
 Le renard et la rose had its premiere on September 6, 1995 at the Banff Centre for the Arts.
 It won the Golden Nica at the Prix Ars Electronica (Linz, Autriche, 1996).
 It has been recorded a number of times: Prix Ars Electronica 1996 (ORF PAE 96), Le petit prince d’Antoine de Saint-Exupéry, CBC Records (MVCD 1091-2) and Sonic Circuits V (Innova 114).